shobhit1997/automate_sim_feedback/README.md

 1. clone this repo
 2. run npm install in terminal
+3. run node sim.js
-3. insert your login id, password and captha
+4. insert your login id, password and captha
-4. Wait to the see the fun
+5. Wait to the see the fun

 **Only for chrome users**